learn-co-curriculum/dsc-permutations-and-factorials-lab-v2-1/README.md

 prob_unlock_smudge_2
 ```

-## Permutations to find the sample and event space
+## Permutations to Find the Sample and Event Space

 What are the odds of throwing a "full house" when throwing 5 dices?
 Recall, a full house means that you'd throw a three of a certain number along with a pair of a different number.